dwavesystems/dwave-ocean-sdk/docs/ocean/api_ref_binarycsp.rst

 dwavebinarycsp
 ==============

-This package was deprecated in release 0.3.1 is obsolete since Ocean release 9.
+This package was deprecated in release 0.3.1 (Ocean 8.1) and removed in Ocean 9.

 For solving problems with constraints, we recommend using the hybrid solvers in the Leap service.
 You can find documentation for the hybrid solvers at